ndrewtl/airspace-jekyll/_posts/2017-11-11-popchange.md

 ```

 <a name="calc"></a>
-We have subsetted the data for the ten most common orders in the LPI European database, so we can quantify the change in populations from an order of our choice.
-Alternatively, we can calculate population change for all orders, or for just the marine or terrestrial ones, many options!
+We have subsetted the data for the ten most common orders in the LPI European database so we can quantify the change in populations from an order of our choice.
+Alternatively, we can calculate population change for all orders or for just the marine or terrestrial ones: many options!

 ```r
 # Calculate population change for an order of your choice ----